-Bedbugs are most often found in hotels, motels, hostels, shelters, and
+Bedbugs are found worldwide.
+They are most often found in hotels, motels, hostels, shelters, and

 apartment complexes where large numbers of people come and go.

-Because bedbugs and kissing bugs hide in small crevices, they can come into your house on
+Because bedbugs hide in small crevices, they can come into your house on

 luggage, furniture, clothing, pillows, boxes, and other objects.
 The bugs can